libmanuk/DOSiMagickConvertDir/README.md

 Original filenames are used and the original .TIF images remain in the directory after the script has finished processing.
 Images are also flattened through processing.

-The script does a simple file count to check and see if all the files were processed.
+The script does a simple file count to check and see if all the files were processed and reports back the result.

 ## How to use this batch script.